Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-But it is usually unnecessary.
+- It is usually unnecessary.

-A better design is:
+- A better design is:

 ```kotlin
 withContext(Dispatchers.IO) {